 - Refraining from conduct that violates other university rules or regulations.

 The focus of collections and programs is the university community.
 As such, the University Libraries are not organized to provide services for children who are without adult supervision.
 Children under the age of 14 are welcomed, but must be accompanied by and remain under the immediate supervision of a responsible adult (over 18).
 Library staff will take appropriate action upon discovering unattended children, up to and including contacting parents and/or campus police.
+Access to federal depository material for users of all ages is described on the Government Publications page.

 Clothing tops, bottoms and footwear are expected of all visitors and must remain on throughout a visit.